AdobeDocs/media-analytics.it-IT/help/sdk-implement/setup/set-up-ios.md

    @end
    ```

-1. Use the `ADBMediaHeartBeatConfig` and `ADBMediaHeartBeatDelegate` to create the `ADBMediaHeartbeat` instance.
+1. Use the  and  to create the  instance.`ADBMediaHeartBeatConfig``ADBMediaHeartBeatDelegate``ADBMediaHeartbeat`

    ```
    //Replace <ADBMediaHeartBeatDelegate> with your delegate instance